tobiasgass/ETH-SegReg/Readme.txt

 GCO can be downloaded here: http://vision.csd.uwo.ca/code/ The same directory can also be used as root for the binary graph-cut (GC) optimizer.

+SRS allows to chose two external machine learning libraries.
+They are included in this package, but have additional dependencies:

+- RandomForest (RF): Needs Boost, libxml2, and libconfig++ (dev)
+- GaussianMixtureModels (c-ugmix) : No dependencies

 ---------------------
 MRegFuse DEPENDENCIES